ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 They are leveraged for recipient lookup operations (i.e. When a user leverages either the Address book or Check names tools in Outlook).
 The types of mail-enabled object collections are as follows:

 * GAL – The GAL is automatically created by Exchange and lists all mail-enabled objects.
-(The GAL is available by default to all users)
+(The GAL is available by default to all users).
-* OAB – The OAB is an offline version of the GAL leveraged by clients in Cached Mode
+* OAB – The OAB is an offline version of the GAL leveraged by clients in Cached Mode.
 * Outlook Address List - An Outlook Address List is a subset of the mail-enabled objects.
-By default, a number of Address Lists are created, however, additional Address Lists can be created as required
+By default, a number of Address Lists are created, however, additional Address Lists can be created as required.

 Address Book and Address List Design Decisions for all agencies and implementation types.